marcin-lawrowski/wise-chat/readme.txt

 = 3.1 =
 * Elementor integration
+* Added option to hide tabs in the mobile version
 * Fixed: removed "Channel" text from the title in mobile mode

 = 3.0 =